cpfaff/cafe/README.md

 Ecology has become a data intensive science where researchers integrate data across spatial and temporal scales in order to answer questions of global interest.
 An efficient data annotation and discovery mechanism is crucial to support researchers finding relevant data to answer their questions more easily.
 This GitHub repository serves as a platform for the development of a standard that provides an annotation tool of ecological data.
 The standard consists of a vocabulary in form of an SKOS thesaurus and a XML schema.

 The vocabulary is designed along 8 broad categories of information crucial for the description and the discovery of ecological data.
 These categories or dimensions are namely time, space, sphere, biome, method, process and chemicals.
-The xml schema allows to capture annotations drawn from the vocabulary.
+The XML schema allows to capture annotations drawn from the vocabulary.
 Using the schema for the annotation allows to turn the information into a search facet serving as a filter which can speeds up the discovery of specific research data.